-For the last 50 years, the number of apartments added to the metropolitan area of Seattle, annually has been relatively constant and unremarkable.
-However, as most who live in Seattle today can tell you, since Amazon moved in, so has everyone else.
+For the last 50 years, Seattle housing amounts have been slow-paced.
+The number of apartments added to Seattle annually has been relatively constant and unremarkable.

 As the number of job seekers moving to Seattle continues to increase dramatically, the amount of available housing has become all but scarce.
 In just the last few years, rent prices have skyrocketed.
 As a response, the city has amended some of the regulations making it easier and more attractive for builders to move in to the city.
 Contractors these days are simply trying to meet the citizens’ demand.

 High-Class Luxury Apartments

 The possible downside of the new construction projects is the level of extravagance which the builders are trying to achieve.
 Building costs have swelled in the last few years.
 In order to obtain a profit, most of the new buildings being constructed are high-class, luxury apartments.
 Even if the buildings themselves seem out of place and a little cookie-cutter, the upper-middle class is being targeted.
 These homes with roof-top terraces and on-site workout facilities are popping up everywhere.

 There are new projects spreading out to the suburbs as well.
 These projects attempt to draw some potential buyers or renters away from the heart of the city with the promise of a newly built home and space to roam.

 Unfortunately, some of the neighborhoods that are the most in need for new housing opportunities won’t see any changes or lower-cost living opportunities for quite some time.
 There are low-cost housing plans in the works for the coming years but will they arrive in time?